solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ### Enable the multi-signature feature on Solar

 1. Run Solar Wallet and go to the main menu.
 Click the setting button on the top right corner.
-2. Click the switch next to "Enable Multi-Signature Features" to activate the feature.
+2. Click the toggle switch next to "Enable Multi-Signature Features" to activate the feature.
 3. Click the arrow next to "Settings" to go back to the main menu.
 You are ready to make individual account multi-signature.

 ### Make individual account multi-signature